NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 int BlockAccess::insert(int relId, union Attribute *record){
 	// get the relation catalog entry from relation cache RelCatEntry relcatEntry;
-	OpenRelTable::getRelCatEntry(relId, &relcatEntry);
+	RelCacheTable::getRelCatEntry(relId, &relcatEntry);

+	// Let rec_id = {free_block, free_slot} denotes the record id for the new record to be inserted

 	/*
-		get a free slot from the existing record blocks of the relation with Id = relId (This can be done by performing a linear search on the linked list of records and checking slotmap) */
+		traverse the linked list of existing record blocks of the relation until a free slot is found(to be stored in rec_id) or until the end of the list is reached
+		Free slot can be found by checking the slotmap of a block;
+	    slotmap stores SLOT_UNOCCUPIED for free entry and SLOT_OCCUPIED for occupied entry) */

+	RecBuffer recBuffer;
-	if(no free slot is found in existing record blocks){
+	if(no free slot is found in existing record blocks) {
+		// if relation is RELCAT, do not allocate any more blocks
+		//	return E_MAXRELATIONS;

-		//get a new record block and free slot of the new record  from disk by calling rec_buffer = Buffer::getFreeRecBuffer();
+		//get a new record block and free slot of the new record  from disk by calling recBuffer = RecBuffer();
-		if(rec_buffer == NULL){ //disk is full (i.e unable to get new record block from the disk) return E_DISKFULL;
+		if(recBuffer.getBlockNum() == E_DISKFULL){ // disk is full (i.e unable to get new record block from the disk) return E_DISKFULL;
 		}
+		free_block = recBuffer.getBlockNum();
+		free_slot = 0;
+		// let prev_block_num denote the block number of the last element in the linked list

+		/*
-		//Update the header of the new record block such that it links with existing record blocks of the relation }
+			set the header of the new record block such that it links with existing record blocks of the relation set the block's header as blockType: REC, pblock: -1, lblock
+		            = -1 (if linked list of existing record blocks was empty) = prev_block_num (otherwise),
+		    rblock: -1, numEntries: 1,
+			numAttrs and numSlots can be filled from the relation catalog entry */
+		/*
+			set block's slotmap with all slots marked as free (i.e. store SLOT_UNOCCUPIED for all the entries)
+		*/

+		/*
+			get the header of the block prev_block_num update the rblock field of the header to the new block number(i.e. free_block) */

+		// update last block field in the relation catalogue entry to the new block
+		// (use setRelCatEntry function)
+	}

 	// The next action is to get the pointer to the RecBuffer object containing the free slot
 	// and store it into rec_buffer using getRecBuffer() method of the class Buffer.
-	//Insert the record into the free slot by calling rec_buffer->setRecord(record,free_slot);
+	// Insert the record into the free slot by calling recBuffer.setRecord(record, free_slot);

-	//update the slotmap of the block (contains free slot)
+	// update the slotmap of the block by marking entry of the slot to which record was inserted as occupied)
+	// (ie store SLOT_OCCUPIED in free_slot'th entry of slotmap)

-	//update the num_entries field in the header of the block (to which record was inserted) by increasing the number of entries by 1
+	// increment the num_entries field in the header of the block (to which record was inserted)
+	// (use getHeader and setHeader functions)

-	//Incremet the number of records in the relation cache entry for the relation.
+	// Increment the number of records field in the relation cache entry for the relation.
+	// (use setRelCatEntry function)

+	/*
+	    B+ tree insert
+	 */
+	// flag = SUCCESS
-	//Iterate over all the attributes of the relation{
+	// Iterate over all the attributes of the relation
+	{
-		//get the attribute catalog entry for the attribute from the attribute cache AttrCatEntry attrcat_entry;
+		// get the attribute catalog entry for the attribute from the attribute cache AttrCatEntry attrcat_entry;
-		OpenRelTable::getAttrCatEntry(relId, attr_offset, &attrcat_entry);
+		AttrCacheTable::getAttrCatEntry(relId, attr_offset, &attrcat_entry);
-		//get the root block from the attribute catalog entry if(root_block != -1){ //if index exists for the attribute bplus_insert(relId, attrcat_entry.attrName, attrval, recid);
+		// get the root block from the attribute catalog entry if(root_block != -1) { // if index exists for the attribute
-			       //where recid specifies the block# and slot# of the newly inserted record.
+			// bplus_insert(relId, attrcat_entry.attrName, attrval, recid);
+			// BPlusTree bPlusTree = BPlusTree(relId, attrName);
+			int retVal = bPlusTree.bPlusInsert(record[attribute_offset], rec_id);
+			if (retVal == E_DISKFULL) {
+				// delete the b+ tree for the attribute
+				// flag = E_INDEX_BLOCKS_RELEASED
 			}
-	//}
+		}
+	}

-	return SUCCESS;
+	return flag;
 }
 ```